ulises-c/OnShape-DocuReader/notes/PROMPT.md

 Requirements:
 Directory Structure:

-Create a new directory public/js/exporter/ to hold the exporter logic.
+Use the directory public/js/utils/ to hold the exporter logic.
 Inside this directory, create two files: massExporter.js getCSV.js